paralink-network/paralink-docs/docs/developer-guide/paralink-node.md

 ## Supported networks
 Paralink Node currently supports Ethereum and Plasm.
-Our goal is to support as many networks as possible trough our extensible architecture.
+Our goal is to support as many networks as possible through our extensible architecture.

 ## Installation
 To setup the Paralink Node, follow the [instructions](https://github.com/paralink-network/paralink-node/blob/master/README.md).